malinowskip/dgt_parser/README.md

 #### Generating a full-text search index
 *Note: the [FTS5 extension](https://www.sqlite.org/fts5.html) is required for this.*

-In the following example, the index will only contain entries in Polish and English.
+*Note: in the following example, the search index will only contain entries in Polish and English.*

 ```sql
 CREATE VIRTUAL TABLE translation_units_fts USING fts5 (